meerkat-manor/marti/docs/why.md

 5. describe metadata including format, extract time
 6. link to further information

-You would use **marti** if any of the controls are a requirement for you.
+You would use **martiLQ** if any of the controls are a requirement for you.

 ## Documents